 Only the top of the return address stack (TOS) is readable and writable.
 A set of three registers, TOSU:TOSH:TOSL, holds the contents of the stack location pointed to by the STKPTR register (Figure 5-4).
 This allows users to implement a software stack if necessary.
-After a CALL, RCALL or interrupt (and ADDULNK and SUBULNK instructions if the extended instruction set is enabled), the software can pushed reading the value by read TOSU:TOSH:TOSL registers.
+After a CALL, RCALL or interrupt (and ADDULNK and SUBULNK instructions if the extended instruction set is enabled), the software can read the pushed value by reading TOSU:TOSH:TOSL registers.
 These values can be placed on a user-defined software stack.
-At return time, software can return these values TOSU:TOSH:TOSL and do a return.
+At return time. software can return these values to TOSU:TOSH:TOSL and do a return.